lee-joanne/yakker-backend/README.md

         4. As a **user** I can **view the details of a post** so that **I can read more information about the post such as when it was created, who created it, if it was edited, read the comments, etc.**

             - This user story is achieved by using generics.RetrieveUpdateDestroyAPIView in Post views.
-Users are able to see detailed information about a post such as who created it, when it was created/edited, if there are comments, etc.
+Users are able to see the detailed information about a post such as who created it, when it was created/edited, if there are comments, etc.

         5. As a **user** I can **like posts** so that **I can share my appreciation for the post and show the world and the author that their post is great.**